nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

       * ISS has been there ~24 years
       * Paper mentioned most bacteria in ISS form biofilm, if HISEAS can't replicate that == bad model
     * HISEAS team sent an email, so they will read our paper.
+    * Team will start using google colab to write code.
+Code should still be documented in github.

   *Next step:
     * Generate phyloseq
     * Start core microbiome and generate venn diagram
+    * Organize lab notebook!
+Should mention date and who did what, errors encountered, figures, and refer to code.

 <img src="../pictures/alpha-rarefaction.png" height="500" width="1000">